raji1617/personal-portfolio/README.md

 **Conclusion**

 The **Personal Portfolio Website** successfully demonstrates modern front-end web development using **HTML5**, **CSS3**, and **JavaScript**.

-It provides a responsive 📱, interactive ⚡, and visually appealing 🎨 interface for showcasing professional information.
+It provides a responsive, interactive, and visually appealing interface for showcasing professional information.
 This portfolio acts as an online resume, helping recruiters and employers quickly understand the developer's skills and achievements.